gaurav-kamti/rishta-radar/SETUP_CHECKLIST.md

 # ✅ Setup Checklist

-Follow this checklist to get your Rishta Radar app running:
+Follow this checklist to get your PartnerScan app running:

 ## 📦 Prerequisites